SushilkumarDev/Web-Application-Security-Scanner/README.md

 ## **License**

-This project is licensed under the GPLv3 License.
-See [LICENSE.md](LICENSE.md) for more information.
+This project is licensed under the GNU General Public License v3.0 License.
+See [LICENSE](LICENSE) for more information.

 ---